Cooperative Distributed State Estimation: Resilient Topologies against Smart Spoofers: Preliminaries and Problem Statement

 \subsection{Problem Statement}

-In this paper, we aim to evaluate previous results on the standard omniscience problem by considering much more advanced adversarial model and more challenging constraints on the network communications.
-Accordingly, we set the following assumptions on the network communications protocol which bring up and remark the practical aspects of our results.
+We aim to formulate the resilient version of omniscience problem (Def.~\ref{df.omn}), where the network is under smart spoofers' attack with two challenging constraints on the network communications, i.e. asynchrony and delays.
+Accordingly, we set the following assumptions on the network communications protocol remarking the practical aspects of our results.

 \begin{assumption} \rm All nodes update by a global clock.
 This means that the sampling time $T$ is the same for all observers. \end{assumption}

 \begin{assumption} \rm All nodes communicate through serial links and have access to only the last data packet they have received from neighbor nodes. \end{assumption}